sng-11/School_District_Analysis/README.md

 <img width="913" alt="New District Summary" src="https://user-images.githubusercontent.com/84816495/126802587-1b5c2e48-f434-42e2-aaf6-7179c411ed0c.png">

-As seen from the above dataframes, the removal of the scores of Thomas High School's 9th-graders pulled down slightly the average math scores (79.0 to 78.9) and the percentage of students passing math (75% to 74.8%) and passing overall (65% to 64.9%).
+As seen from the above dataframes, the removal of the scores of Thomas High School's 9th-graders pulled down slightly the average math scores (79.0 to 78.9) and the percentage of students passing math (75% to 74.8%) and passing overall (65% to 64.9%) across the district.
 This can be attributed to substitution of higher-than-average scores by NaNs in the math category, subsequently changing the percentages of passing students.
 There was no noticeable change in the average reading score, hence, no noticeable change in percentage of students passing reading.

 ### School Summary Analysis